vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ## capitalize_sentence

-Converts the first letter string of a sentence within a value to uppercase.
+Converts the first letter string of the specified value within a path to uppercase.

 ### definition